Senate to release Trump Jr transcripts

 - The 'secret memo' intriguing Washington

-Dianne Feinstein, the ranking chairwoman, said she was "delighted" by Mr Grassley's decision.

-The committee, which leads one of four inquiries into Trump officials, has interviewed other participants at the meeting, including music promoter Rob Goldstone, Russian-American lobbyist Rinat Akhmetshin and Anatoli Samochornov, the translator for Russian lawyer Natalia Veselnitskaya.
+As well as the president's eldest son, the committee has interviewed other participants at the controversial Trump Tower meeting.

+They include music promoter Rob Goldstone, Russian-American lobbyist Rinat Akhmetshin and Anatoli Samochornov, a translator for Russian lawyer Natalia Veselnitskaya.

+Dianne Feinstein, the most senior Democrat on the committee, said she was "delighted" by Mr Grassley's decision.

-When the meeting was first revealed, Mr Trump Jr said in a statement that he attended to discuss US adoptions of Russian children.
+When it was first revealed, Mr Trump Jr said he met Ms Veselnitskaya in June 2016 at his father's Manhattan skyscraper to discuss US adoptions of Russian children.

-But he later changed his story to say that he had attended the meeting after he was promised information that would help defeat Democratic candidate Hillary Clinton.
+The meeting took place in the run-up to the November 2016 presidential election, and he later acknowledged attending the meeting because he had been promised information that would help defeat Democratic candidate Hillary Clinton.

-It was later reported by several media outlets that President Trump has personally dictated the first misleading statement, claiming the meeting regarded adoptions.
+It was later reported by several media outlets that President Trump has personally dictated the first misleading statement, claiming the meeting was to do with adoptions.

 Critics say Mr Trump's involvement may constitute obstruction of justice.